BCDevOps/certbot/README.md

 Automatically update TLS Certificates on OpenShift Routes

+**Update: As of August 2023, Entrust (the only approved certificate provider for BC Gov production environments) has discontinued support for Certbot.
+Currently, Certbot cannot be used to manage your Entrust certificates.**

 To learn more about the **Common Services** available visit the [Common Services Showcase](https://bcgov.github.io/common-service-showcase/) page.

 ## Directory Structure